|

 Cloning | Definition, Process, & Types | Britannica

-cloning, the process of generating a genetically identical copy of a cell or an organism.
-Cloning happens often in nature—for example, when a cell replicates itself asexually without any genetic alteration or recombination.
+Cloning is the process of generating a genetically identical copy of a cell or an organism.
+Cloning happens often in nature, as when a cell replicates itself asexually without genetic alteration or recombination.

 Cloning - Wikipedia